 - Supports Multiple terminal tabs

 If you’re not looking particularly for a terminal emulator to help you get your work done faster, eDEX-UI is something that you must try.

-It is absolutely a beautiful terminal emulator for sci-fi fans and for users who just want their terminal to look unique.
-In case you didn’t know, it is heavily inspired from the TRON legacy movie.
+It is a beautiful terminal emulator for sci-fi fans and users who just want their terminal to look unique.
+In case you didn’t know, it is heavily inspired by the TRON legacy movie.

-Not just the design or the interface, overall, it offers you a unique user experience that you will enjoy.
+Not just the design or the interface, but overall, it offers you a unique user experience that you will enjoy.
 It also lets you customize the terminal.
-It does require a significant amount of system resource if you’re planning to try it.
+It does require a significant amount of system resources if you’re planning to try it.

-You might want to check our dedicated article on eDEX-UI to know more about it and the steps to install it.
+You might want to check our dedicated article on eDEX-UI to know more about it and its installation steps.

 How to install eDEX-UI?

 You can find it in some of the repositories that include AUR.
 You can grab a package available for your Linux distribution (or an AppImage file) from its GitHub releases section.

 - Retro Theme